 There are certain types of logos that you should be aware of before you start designing your own logo and make sure that the chosen type matches the needs of your business:

 There are lots of world-famous companies that rely solely on typographic logos.
-Here are just a few for you to feel the power in text based logos.
-Of course, IBM, CNN, Google, Facebook, etc. are the most prominent representatives of lettered logo design.
+Here are just a few of the ways in which you can feel the power of text-based logos.
+Of course, IBM, CNN, Google, Facebook, etc., are the most prominent representatives of lettered logo design.

 Apple, Nike, Shell, and lots of other companies have just an icon as their logo.

-It’s the most common type that contains both: an icon and a company name (sometimes a slogan).
-This kind of typographic logo is the most popular one and gives more space for creativity.
+It’s the most common type that contains both an icon and a company name (sometimes a slogan).
+This kind of typographic logo is the most popular and allows more creativity.

 The key to a perfect logo is a combination of simplicity and memorability.
 Here are a few ideas that can help you create the right logo.

-When creating a logotype, it’s a good idea to aim at long-lasting relationships.
-Once you understand the identity of your brand, positioning, and basic messages, it will be easier for you to choose the type of logo that will best represent your brand.
-Following the generally accepted tricks of the trade, you may lose your brand identity.
-On the other hand, logo designs that employ the “off-the-shelf” typographic tricks run the risk of being rejected.
+When creating a logotype, aim for long-lasting relationships.
+Once you understand your brand’s identity, positioning, and basic messages, it will be easier to choose the type of logo that best represents your brand.
+Following the generally accepted tricks of the trade may cause you to lose your brand identity.
+On the other hand, logo designs that employ “off-the-shelf” typographic tricks run the risk of rejection.

 Another thing to keep in mind is that your logo should fit in beautifully on all of your online channels.
 You should be especially careful when choosing the right font for your website and do everything you can to make sure it properly communicates your entire brand identity and correlates with your logo typography.

 Finally, remember that no business has become successful because of its logo.
-The purpose of the logo is to increase the company’s visibility.
+The logo’s purpose is to increase the company’s visibility.
 The quality of services you offer should do the rest.

 Looking for a simple tool for non-designers to make your logo?
 Check online logo maker Logaster – it may be helpful.